Get

 Is Swelling Normal After Cat Tooth Extraction?

 Tooth removals are frequently performed on cats, and some swelling at the extraction site can be considered normal as any interference or trauma to the body elicits an inflammatory response.
 Generally, you will not notice this type of swelling at home.
-Therefore, noticeable swelling, severe pain, bleeding, or any signs of infection (for example, pus or a foul smell) warrants a prompt call to your veterinarian for advice or further treatment.
+Therefore, noticeable swelling, severe pain, bleeding, or any signs of infection (for example, pus or a foul smell) warrants a prompt call to a veterinarian for advice or further treatment.

 • A cold compress: Applying a wrapped ice pack or a cold cloth to the area can help reduce swelling.
 Be sure not to apply ice directly to the skin, as it can cause cold burns.

 • Restricted activity and diet: Encourage your cat to rest and avoid activities that could disturb or move the head and mouth too much.
-Your vet might also recommend a soft diet for a few days to prevent irritation of the extraction site and to make eating less painful and difficult.
+The vet might also recommend a soft diet for a few days to prevent irritation of the extraction site and to make eating less painful and difficult.

 What to Watch for After Your Cat’s Dental Surgery

 The majority of the time, your cat will recover quickly and easily, as most dental work is very successful.
 However, there are times this won’t happen, and no procedure is without risk.
-Keep an eye on your cat, and if you spot any of these signs, call your veterinarian, as they may need a check and further treatment.
+Keep an eye on your cat, and if you spot any of these signs, call a veterinarian, as they may need a check and further treatment.

 • Behavioral changes, such as aggression or avoiding people